This is not a recipe for a mediocre quiche. This is a recipe for an EPIC Quiche Florentine.

 Garlic/Onion: White onions are ideal but you can also use red onions.
 Just avoid ‘sweet onions’ which won’t add the necessary onion flavour after cooking.

 Milk/Cream: To keep things old-school, French and delicious, we’re gonna use full-fat whipping cream here (35%).
 This makes it rich and ultra-creamy.

-Gruyere: This cheese is perfect with spinach and a classic in quiche florentine.
-Although not traditional, cheddar cheese and Parmiggiano Reggiano will make great substitutions.
+Gruyere: This cheese is perfect with spinach and is a classic in quiche florentine.
+Although not traditional, cheddar cheese and Parmigiano Reggiano will make great substitutions.

 Nutmeg: This is traditional in quiche and great with spinach.
 Use a little but not too much as it is a pretty powerful flavour.

 Lemon Zest: A great way to sneak in a little lemon flavour without adding lemon juice.

 Thyme: Fresh thyme is beautiful in this quiche.
 Avoid dried thyme and buy it fresh.

 Eggs: Try to find large eggs with nice orange-coloured yolks.
 The better the egg the better the quiche.

 Quiche Florentine Tips